Opposite of VAGRANT – 35 Antonyms With Sentence Examples

 Secure Vagrants do not always feel secure in their surroundings.
 They felt secure in their well-guarded fortress.

-READ: Opposite of EXHORT - 35 Antonyms With Sentence Examples
+READ: Opposite of LAXATIVE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of VAGRANT